-For Rail Baltica visual identity instruction, please refer to Visual Identity Guidebook
+For Rail Baltica visual identity instruction, please refer to Visual Identity Guidebook the gabled roofs.

 Given the dense woodland nature of the Baltic countries, much of traditional architecture centres around timber.
 For centuries was the material for houses and villages as a natural resource.
-These structures are very simple with some unique architectural details such as the Landmark forms of the gabled roofs.
+These structures are very simple with some unique architectural details such as the Landmark forms of sustainable materials.

-The floor design refers to the traditional materials, underlining the connection between the three countries but also emphasizes the idea of using sustainable materials.
+The floor design refers to the traditional materials, underlining the connection between the three countries but also emphasizes the idea of using